littlepine/fcitx-table-cangjie5-colemak/README.rst

 ==============================

 Fcitx's scjc6 uses English letters to form code table.
 So Fcitx's layout switching cannot keep same word root(字根) at same key position across two layouts.
 Remapped code table fixes this problem.
+This repo is a fork from [frantic1048/fcitx-table-cangjie5-colemak](https://github.com/frantic1048/fcitx-table-cangjie5-colemak) , but I prefer scjc6 for better error torrance and git rid of minor less used Chinese charater.

 Notes
 ==============================